alisonflf/MoviesToWatch/README.md

 ===============================

-using TMDB API for search
+Using TMDB API for Movies Search

 Internet Connection Broadcast

 Recording on SQLite

-//TODO Notifications
+Daily Notifications (just a reminder)